Moumita2298/Manual-testing_TestCase_Bug-report_Matrics/README.md

 # Introduction

-This document explains how I have done writing Test Cases, Bug Report, Test Case Report, Test Metrics and Mind Maps on e-commerce websites.
+This document explains how I have done Creating Test survey, Test Cases, Bug Report, Test Case Report,Quality Report, Test Metrics and Mind Maps on websites and applications.

-The task are done for user Management & product Management features for the BestBuy.
+The task are done for user Management & product Management features for the BestBuy and desktop application (Calculator).

 # Summary

-The Summary of all the tasks done for all the 2 websites are given below with a table.
+The Summary of all the tasks done for all the 1 website and 1 Application are given below with a table.

 | BestBuy.com             | Calculator application |
 | :---------------------- | :--------------------- |